xeon-zolt/calendar-web/README.md

 * create, read, update, delete events
 * publish events
 * send invitations
-* import events and calendars of other users
+* add events and calendars of other users or ics files
-* export in ical format
+* export/import in ical format

 ## Development
 This application utilizes <a href="https://github.com/intljusticemission/react-big-calendar"> react-big-calendar </a> and